Ryuji-Hazama/AI_RSP_Game/README.md

 ### Summary Overview

-To proceed with this project, I've faced many problems and challenges.
-But at the same time, I've learned from those challenges.
+Throughout this project, I've faced numerous challenges.
+But I've learned a lot by overcoming them.

 I picked up some of those down below.

 ### Challenges

+V2.1 and before

 #### Issue_1: *What is AI?*